xopt-org/Xopt/docs/examples/basic/xopt_cli.md

 - `--executor`: Override the executor defined in the config file.
 Available options are "map" (run serially, ie using the function `map`), "thread_pool" (use `ThreadPoolExecutor`), and "process_pool" (use `ProcessPoolExecutor`).
 - `--max_workers`: Override the number of workers in Xopt and launch this number of threads/processes if using a parallel executor.
 - `--python_path`: Add this directory to your python path.
 By default, the current working directory.
 May include environment variables and the character `~` to represent the user's home directory.
 Note: you can pass these values into the tool without shell expansion by surrounding them by single quotes.
 May have more than one of this flag.
  - `--override`: Override a value from the YAML config file.
 May have more than one of this flag.
-More details below.
+See [Overriding Settings in Config File](#overriding-settings-in-config-file).
  - `--initial_data`: CSV file with initial data to seed the generator before running.
+See [Seeding Optimization with Existing Data](#seeding-optimization-with-existing-data).
 - `-v`, `--verbose`: Display verbose output (`logging.DEBUG` level messages) from Xopt

 ### Overriding Settings in Config File